 - Evidence of Relevant Management Experience: Has the candidate been responsible for managing a project or program?
 Has the candidate managed staff, volunteers, board members, or other stakeholders at his/her current organization?

-- Analytical Thinking (as evidenced by project description): Does the candidate describe a challenge or issue that gives context to his/her proposed project?
+- Analytical Thinking: Does the candidate describe a challenge or issue that gives context to his/her proposed project?

 - Written Communication Skills: Is the writing clear and convincing?

 - Leadership Experience: Has the candidate held leadership roles involving staff, volunteers, board members, or other stakeholders at his/her organization?
 Does the candidate have leadership experience prior to his/her current organization?

 - Proposed Change Project: Does the proposed change project make sense for the organizational issue(s) or challenge(s) the candidate has identified?

 Nominations for the Fall 2022 cohort are open until Friday, September 2.

 If you would like a PDF preview of the nomination form, you may find one here.